Imani Coppola: Little Jackie

 In 2007, Coppola was signed to S-Curve Records as part of the duo Little Jackie, with whom she collaborated with producer and multi-instrumentalist Adam Pallin.
 Coppola sees Little Jackie as an opportunity to get back into pop and also to generate the income she needs to follow her dream of developing artists herself.
 She indicates that "genre-bending acts" like Gnarls Barkley enabled her to return to the music industry.

 Speaking in July 2008 to noted UK R&B writer Pete Lewis of Blues & Soul, Coppola stated: "Whereas, in my opinion, Imani Coppola is a REAL artist, Little Jackie represents my 'POPULAR artist' side [...]
 And to me this is probably my last attempt at becoming a superstar!
 If it blows up — WONDERFUL!
 If I become a superstar — FANTASTIC!...
 And if I don't, I guess I'll stay very happy just being a crazy-lady artist — making art every day and having that be my food!"

 The duo has released three albums.
 Their first, The Stoop, was released in July 2008 by S-Curve Records.
 The album's lead single, "The World Should Revolve Around Me", became a top 20 hit in the United Kingdom and was featured as the theme song for the VH1 reality TV series New York Goes to Hollywood, in which Little Jackie make a guest appearance.
 The album received generally favorable reviews from music critics, earning a score of 64 out of 100 on review aggregate site Album of the Year.
 The album peaked at number 138 on the UK Albums Chart.
 In 2011, Little Jackie released their second album MADE4TV independently on their own Plush Moon Records.
 Their third album, Queen of Prospect Park, was released on 30 September 2014.
-It featured two songs that appeared in I Don't Know How She Does It—"We Got It" and "Move to the Beat"—and "Lose It", which was featured in an episode of Grey's Anatomy.
+It featured two songs that appeared in I Don't Know How She Does It—"We Got It" and "Move to the Beat"—and "Lose It", which was featured in an episode of Grey's Anatomy.In 2022, Little Jackie released the EPs Nothing Worth Listening To Part 1: I Don't Need a Therapist I Have Keith and Nothing Worth Listening To Part 2: I Don't Need a Dating App, I Have Imani.
+A four song Christmas EP titled It's Skipmas! was released in December 2024.